Types of Pipes | Classification of Pipes (PDF)

 In this group of pipes, iron is not the main constituent element.
 They are usually made of copper, aluminum, brass, etc. Common pipes made from non-ferrous materials are

-Click here to know more about Non-ferrous pipe materials.
+Click here to learn more about Non-ferrous pipe materials.

 Non-metallic Pipes